opf/openproject/docs/system-admin-guide/api-and-webhooks/README.md

 ![Administration settings API](admin-api.png)

-In the API global settings, you can manage the **REST web service** to selectively control whether foreign applications may access your OpenProject API endpoints from within the browser.
+Here, you can manage the **REST web service** to selectively control whether foreign applications may access your OpenProject API endpoints from within the browser.
 You can also set the **maximum page size** the API will respond with.
 It will not be possible to perform API requests that return more values on a single page.

 ### Documentation